 2. Working alone can be quite isolating

-The biggest change of becoming a freelancer was the solidarity.
-I quickly went from having a team of people around me, to being a ‘one man band’.
+The biggest change in becoming a freelancer was solidarity.
+I quickly went from having a team of people around me to being a ‘one-man-band’.
 A large part of my process now is dedicated to admin and accounting, this was very new for me.
 It’s still the item that gets pushed down the ‘to-do’ list the most, but I now realise how vital it is to know this side of the business.

 3. Freedom breeds greater creativity

 I work for a number of interesting clients producing content across different platforms.
 It’s truly amazing to be in the Stockholm’s archipelago, working on nice infographic one day and the next day I could be somewhere else doing the same job.
 This great sense of freedom has really boosted my creativity.
 There’s no better feeling than when you produce something that’s both functional and looks good, and you’re so proud of it you can’t wait to show the client.
 These moments are priceless and the emotions last way past the end of the workday.

 I was quite lucky to have a network of good contacts when I started freelancing which I later realised is invaluable.
 I supply an all-round service as well as good quality design and animation.
 It’s very nice when this is recognised by clients and is often the fuel for word of mouth/recommendation.
 This has been my strongest source of new business, happy clients.
 I also get a lot of inquiries from my portfolio site, good SEO is key for that.